adityazadi/qp-assessment/README.md

 # qp-assessment
-API project for grocery system
+API project for grocery system.
+This also includes postman collection.